apigee-127/sway/docs/README.md

 ## Dependencies

-Below is the list of projects being used by swagger-core-api and the purpose(s) they are used for:
+Below is the list of projects being used by sway and the purpose(s) they are used for:

 * [debug][debug]: Used for producing useful debugging information
 * [js-base64][js-base64]: Used for generating mock/sample data for the `byte` format